match-SoRo/soft-continuum-robot-modelling/README.md

 ## Soft continuum robot modelling

-This repository provides functions to simulate the statics of a soft continuum robot (pneumatic) including mechanical contact Developed in MATLAB 2021b
+This repository provides functions to simulate the statics of a soft continuum robot (pneumatic) including mechanical contact.
+Developed in MATLAB 2021b

 ### Usage